SSARCandy/ini-cpp/README.md

 any_vec = 1 2 3
 ```

-To learn more, please refer to `test/`, it covered ALL utilities.
+To learn more, please refer to [test folder](https://github.com/SSARCandy/ini-cpp/tree/master/test), it covered ALL utilities.

 ## Install